-While we know very little about what actually occurred—rumors have abounded of visible explosions in the dead of night, radiation spikes on the screens of global nuclear watch dog organizations, runs on iodine in surrounding towns (iodine is believed to lessen the thyroid gland’s ability to absorb radiation), a fleet of gas masks being shipped in on carefully concealed trucks bearing governmental seals, and most unnerving, the allusion of the whole affair to the nefarious and shadow-like Skyfall missile project—a cruise missile with unlimited range courtesy of a nuclear engine.
+While we know very little about what occurred—rumors have abounded of visible explosions in the dead of night, radiation spikes on the screens of global nuclear watchdog organizations run on iodine in surrounding towns (iodine is believed to lessen the thyroid gland’s ability to absorb radiation), a fleet of gas masks being shipped in on carefully concealed trucks bearing governmental seals, and most unnerving, the allusion of the whole affair to the nefarious and shadow-like Skyfall missile project—a cruise missile with unlimited range courtesy of a nuclear engine.
 The Russian government has naturally denied everything, insisting the incident was a scientific experiment that failed.
 Eerily enough, this was nearly verbatim to their Chernobyl response until it became impossible to conceal the abhorrent truth any longer.
-We’re hoping that this time, that moment for the world doesn’t come when the sky actually is falling—and a warhead at its arrow-point.
+We’re hoping that this time, that moment for the world doesn’t come when the sky is falling—and a warhead at its arrow-point.

 One thing we do know for certain is that the incident, whatever it was, involved the use of a small modular nuclear reactor.
 As a digital instrumentation manufacturer with forty-five years of melding our technology to progressive applications, and most recently within the nuclear industry, Otek is keenly interested in SMR’s.
 Even for, at its very base level, the enormous technological potentialities these compact little marvels may hold for our future.

 Small modular reactors (SMRs) are defined as nuclear reactors generally 300MWe equivalent or less, designed with modular technology using module factory fabrication, pursuing economies of series production and short construction times.
-In our era of politically-enflamed tensions at the very word nuclear, and especially when common complaints of plant costs and building time arise at every turn or regulatory meeting, the miniscule presence, self-efficiency, and fluid construction planning of these SMR’s would fill a much needed void within the industry.
+In our era of politically-inflamed tensions at the very word nuclear, and especially when common complaints of plant costs and building time arise at every turn or regulatory meeting, the minuscule presence, self-efficiency, and fluid construction planning of these SMR’s would fill a much-needed void within the industry.

-We can’t speak for Mr. Putin and whatever clandestine proliferations he’s playing with in the dark—but we can speak for our effort to get the American nuclear industry back to preeminence within this country and beyond.
+We can’t speak for Mr. Putin and whatever clandestine proliferation he’s playing within the dark—but we can speak for our effort to get the American nuclear industry back to preeminence within this country and beyond.

 Interested in how we’re doing that?
 Feel free to give us a call at 520-748-7900 or send our sales team an email at email@example.com